NebulaStellaNova/Liquid-Glass-Demo/README.md

 I know the color picker is on camGame, I don't feel like fixing it....

+You can show / hide the shader properties window with E (if it feels like working)

 If you use any code from this, please credit me :pray:<br>
 And if you use the shaders, please credit the original shader creators.